Chapter 35 - Of Plots and New Perspectives

-When it comes to magic, there are three traditional schools of magic, which will be the topic of discussion following our previous overview on magic as a whole.
+When it comes to magic, there are three traditional schools, which will be the topic of discussion following our previous overview on magic as a whole.

 Light Magic, not to be confused with Anima Magic that just so happens to manipulate light, is something else entirely.
 Is it the magic of the divine, fueled less by concentration and focus and more by the faith and belief of the wielder.
 Unlike the other forms of magic, it does not rely on harnessing magical energies, but instead channeling them from an outside source.
 Some claim that it is bestowed by the gods to the faithful, while others claim it is the power of creation itself that dwells beyond the walls of this universe or any others.
 If any know the truth, then perhaps it would be the Divine Dragons, who tap into this power as easily as you or I could take a breath of air.
 It is part of them, they are made of the stuff.
 But few of their kind still dwell in this world, and those that do have never passed on the knowledge pertaining to the true nature of Light Magic onto that of us mortals, if even they truly understand it themselves.

 While Light Magic likewise can employ tomes, it more often uses a staff or a rod to focus the power.
-This works in line with the nature of Light Magic, with the user visualizing the flow of the external force in through themselves and out through the foci, often aided by prayers the further focus the otherworldly power they have tapped into.
-Dark Magic on the other hand most commonly uses Tomes for it's more straightforward spells, but also employs a variety of hexing tools for well, placing hexes.
-In many ways Dark Magic uses a more ritualistic method of casting than other types, purely due to how difficult it is to control compared with the others.
+This works in line with the nature of Light Magic, with the user visualizing the flow of the external force in through themselves and out through the foci, often aided by prayers to further focus the otherworldly power they have tapped into.
+Dark Magic, on the other hand, most commonly uses tomes for its more straightforward spells, but also employs a variety of hexing tools for, well, placing hexes.
+In many ways, Dark Magic uses a more ritualistic method of casting than other types, purely due to how difficult it is to control compared with the others.
 More focus and more precision is needed, which complex rituals of repetition and multiple foci are utilized to keep this control.
-Afterall, even a single slip up can prove disastrous when you wield such destructive forces as Dark Magic.
+After all, even a single slip up can prove disastrous when you wield such destructive forces as Dark Magic.

 Excerpt ends here.